-Argument Syntax Description Function -configDir <configdir></configdir> Default- Conf (Windows); (non-Windows) Defines the directory where the license server configuration files are located.
-Persistent-Yes Set from UI-No -cacheDir <cachedirectory></cachedirectory> Default- Cache (Windows); < Defines the destination directory path for cache files.
+Argument Syntax Description Function -configDir <configdir></configdir> Default- <lmadmin_runtimedata_dir> \conf (Windows); <lmadmin_install_dir>/conf (non-Windows)</lmadmin_install_dir></lmadmin_runtimedata_dir> Defines the directory where the license server configuration files are located.
+Persistent-Yes Set from UI-No -cacheDir <cachedirectory></cachedirectory> Default- <pr< td="">Defines the destination directory path for cache files.</pr<> Defines the destination directory path for cache files.
 Persistent-Yes Set from UI-No -delay Default-0 (applicable only for Windows) <seconds></seconds> Persistent-Yes Used when configuring the license server as a service on Set from UI-No Windows.
-See Installing Imadmin License Server Manager as an Operating System Service. -defaultAdminUser Default-N/A (applicable only for Windows and Linux) <domain\username></domain\username> Persistent-Yes Adds the specified Windows Active Directory user as an lmadmin Set from UI-Yes Administrator.
+See Installing Imadmin License Server Manager as an Operating System Service. -defaultAdminUser Default-N/A (applicable only for Windows and Linux) <domain\username></domain\username> Persistent-Yes Adds the specified Windows Active Directory user as an Set from UI-Yes Imadmin Administrator.
 The license administrator can then log in to the Imadmin user interface initially using this user ID (and its Active Directory password) and proceed to perform administrative tasks.
 To identify this user, use the format domain\username , where domain is a valid Windows Active Directory domain to which the machine running lmadmin has a trusted relationship, and username identifies a valid account within that domain.
 This value is not case-sensitive and can include up to 64 characters.
 Note • Use this argument sparingly.
 Its main purpose is to provide initial access to the Lmadmin interface.

-Argument Syntax Description Function -defaultAdminGroup <domain\groupname></domain\groupname> Default-N/A (applicable only for Windows) Persistent-Yes Adds the specified Windows Active Directory group as an Set from UI-Yes Imadmin Administrator.
+Argument Syntax Description Function -defaultAdminGroup <domain\groupname></domain\groupname> Default-N/A (applicable only for Windows) Persistent-Yes Set from UI-Yes Adds the specified Windows Active Directory group as an Imadmin Administrator.
 The license administrator can then log in to the Imadmin user interface initially using any Active Directory user ID (and its associated password) belonging to this group and proceed to perform administrative tasks.
-To identify this group, use the format domain\groupname, where domain is a valid Windows Active Directory domain to which the machine running lmadmin has a trusted relationship, and groupname identifies a valid account within that domain.
+To identify this group, use the format domain\groupname , where domain is a valid Windows Active Directory domain to which the machine running lmadmin has a trusted relationship, and groupname identifies a valid account within that domain.
 This value is not case-sensitive and can include up to 64 characters.
-Note • Consider the following: Setting a domain group as the lmadmin Administrator is helpful in a large enterprise where you might have several license administrators who need access to the interface.
+Note - Consider the following: Setting a domain group as the lmadmin Administrator is helpful in a large enterprise where you might have several license administrators who need access to the interface.
 For more information, see the Online help once you have opened the interface.
 Use this argument sparingly.
 Its main purpose is to provide initial access to the lmadmin interface. -force Default-Do not overwrite settings Use with the -import argument to overwrite existing vendor daemon settings in the license server configuration file.
-The following settings are overwritten or reset to the default: Persistent-No License file location (overwritten).
-Set from UI-No Vendor daemon location (overwritten).
+The following settings are overwritten or reset to the default: Set from UI-No License file location (overwritten). occitom of the Vendor daemon location (overwritten).
 Vendor daemon port (reset to default).
 Restart retries (reset to default).
 Date-based versions (reset to default).
 Overwrite vendor daemon log (reset to default).
-Vendor daemon log location and name (reset to default). -foreground Default-Run in background Runs lmadmin in the foreground (output status and errors are Persistent-No sent to the command window).
+Vendor daemon log location and name (reset to default). -foreground Default-Run in background Runs lmadmin in the foreground (output status and errors Persistent-No are sent to the command window).
 Set from UI-N/A